 - performs consolidated vendor and service delivery/performance management once a contract has been awarded

-If you wish to join a collaborative group in your region you will need to confirm this formally before 15 September 2017.
-Please get in touch with your Regional Migration Manager by email at email@example.com in order to confirm this.
+If you wish to join a collaborative group in your region you will need to confirm this formally by getting in touch with your Regional Migration Manager by email at firstname.lastname@example.org in order to confirm this.

 You can find details of HSCN customer led collaborative procurements currently being progressed on the HSCN procurement groupings page.

-The first groups are choosing to use an Official Journal of the European Union (OJEU) procurement route, supported by NHS Digital, to deliver a regional Single Supplier Framework.
+The first groups are choosing to use either an Official Journal of the European Union (OJEU) procurement route or RM1045, with some support and advice from NHS Digital.

-The remaining collaborative groups are choosing from options including running their own OJEU-based procurements or using a new Crown Commercial Service HSCN National Framework (Lot number RM3825) which is expected to be available towards the end of 2017.
+The remaining collaborative groups are choosing from options including running their own OJEU-based procurements, using RM1045 or using the new Crown Commercial Service HSCN National Framework (RM3825) which will be live from late November 2017.

 HSCN will be delivered by multiple suppliers providing interoperable network services that adhere to an agreed set of standards.
 This means health and social care organisations are able to replace existing N3 connectivity services with HSCN services bought from a choice of suppliers within a competitive marketplace.